kolbasky/LinkRouter/README.md

 > [!Note]
 > Figuring out the correct command-line arguments/switches for third-party programs is **entirely the user’s responsibility**.
 LinkRouter only launches whatever you tell it to launch.
-For testing regexes we recommend [this wonderful website](https://regex101.com/?flavor=golang) (choose the Golang flavor).
+For testing regexes we recommend enabling logging via `global.logPath` or using [this wonderful website](https://regex101.com/?flavor=golang) (choose the Golang flavor).

 ## 🔒 Privacy & Security
 - Zero network access